iarpanpatil/VPlus/README.md

 6. The second value in native methods is the expected value (look at examples)

 #### Options
- You can customize the error handler and you can customize the plugin by attaching it to either a form or a button !If the plugin is attached to a button be sure to pass {onSubmit: true} in the options if you want the validations to occur only when the form is submited.
+ You can customize the validation error handler and the remove error method.
+  These methods can be injected in the config options (see JavaScript Example Below).
+Also if you wish to validate only when the form is submited you can do so but be sure to pass {onSubmit: true} in the options.
 Otherwise the validation will take place when the input fields emit the blur event.

- Have fun it is easy to use and will save you time and code.

 ```html
 <form id="myForm">